 Will I need treatment?

-Up to one in five women with gestational diabetes will need to take tablets and/or have insulin injections to control their blood glucose during pregnancy.
-Your healthcare team will advise you what treatment is best for you.
+Some women with gestational diabetes will need to take tablets and/or have insulin injections to control their blood glucose during pregnancy.
+Your healthcare team will advise you what treatment is best for you and your baby.

-If you do need insulin, your specialist diabetes nurse will explain exactly what you need to do.
+If you do need insulin, your specialist healthcare team will explain exactly what you need to do.
 This will include showing you how to inject yourself with insulin, how often to do it and when you should check your blood glucose levels.

 What happens in labour?

-It is important that your blood glucose level is controlled during labour and birth and it should be monitored every hour during labour to ensure it stays at a satisfactory level.
+It is important that your blood glucose level is controlled during labour and birth and it should be monitored to ensure it is not too high.
 You may be advised to have an insulin drip to help control your blood glucose level.

 What happens after my baby is born?